 Cartagena de Indias has the luck of having great warm weather all year long, so enjoy this natural feature by choosing one of the many restaurants with tables outside, on the street.
 Just be prepared to have to deal with some very persistent and annoying street sellers, but eating under the stars is worth it!

 Restaurants at Plaza San Diego, in the old town.

 Try the local food

-This could become a whole other post, and I don’t ever get tired of saying this: Try the local food, wherever you are, since food is a huge part of a country`s culture.
-Fishes and seafood are some of this citie`s musts, either being prepared grilled, accompanied by coconut rice, patacones (fried banana) and salad (a classic combination that you`ll find almost everywhere) or served as a ceviche, both delicious ways to eat it.
+This could become a whole other post, and I don’t ever get tired of saying this: Try the local cuisine, wherever you are since food is a massive part of a country`s culture.
+Fishes and seafood are some of this city`s musts, either being prepared grilled, accompanied by coconut rice, patacones (fried banana), and salad (a classic combination that you`ll find almost everywhere) or served like a ceviche, both delicious ways to eat it.
 For an afternoon snack, try the “pan de bono” (a delicious cheese-bread, very popular) with a coffee (or if you`re not a fan of coffee, like me, a fresh tropical juice), and when lying on a Caribbean-like turquoise beach, a Coco Loco, the local drink with coconut water, rum and a touch of lemon, served in a coconut (hellooo Instagram shot!).

 The ceviche is a very popular dish – and La Cevicheria, a very cool place to eat it!